Mitek-Systems/MiSnap-iOS/README.md

 # Migration Guide

-It is recommended to use [this migration guide](Docs/Guides/Common/migration_guide.md) for the integrators upgrading from the earlier versions.
+Use [this migration guide](Docs/Guides/Common/migration_guide.md) when upgrading from the earlier versions.

+Use [Swift 6.x migration guide](Docs/Guides/Common/migration_guide_swift_6.x.md) when migrating from Swift 5.x.

 - - -